-In today’s economy, many employers have been faced with a new challenge: how to attract talent in a candidate-driven market.
+Many employers face a similar challenge: how to attract the best talent.
 However, making the initial connection with a prospective hire is the easy part.
 It’s getting them on board and passionate about working for you that is much more difficult.
 This transitionary period between first contact and the final offer is what we refer to in hiring as “closing the deal,” and a candidate’s experience during this critical time can make or break their decision to accept the offer.

-This shift in power requires a change in employer thinking.
+This requires employers to think more strategically about hiring.
 If you want to ensure your organization can secure the talent it needs to remain competitive, all parties involved in hiring and onboarding—from talent acquisition to human resources to the hiring manager—need to approach the process with the same mindset.

 “It only takes one bad experience to change a candidate’s mind about an opportunity they were once excited to pursue,” warns Jesse Siegal, Vice President of The Execu|Search Group’s Temporary Staffing division.
 “That’s why it’s so important to impart consistency into your hiring process.
 Trust is the foundation of all strong connections, and consistency is key to building it.
 In order to make the decision to accept an offer, your candidate needs to feel that they got an authentic, well-rounded view of the role as well as the company.
 It’s impossible to do this if the candidate is receiving mixed messages or inconsistent information at each touchpoint of the process.”